 Kraken is one of the best platforms to use for short because of its loan feature.
 It makes shorting accessible to people who otherwise would never be able to afford to even start.

-It’s easy to start but you should always be mindful of the way the market is trending for the crypto you want to trade.
+It’s easy to start but you should always be mindful of the way the market is trending for the crypto you want to trade, especially if the market has the possibility of closing, .
 Also, be mindful of the fact that the markets can change on a whim.

 So basically, just watch out in general.
 Shorting crypto is a very high-risk high-reward strategy that doesn’t always pay off.